 Shopify supports over 100 different payment gateways, including PayPal.

 Yes.
 Shopify offers Shopify Payments at competitive rates.
-However, it’s only currently available in certain countries — United States, Canada, United Kingdom, Australia, Ireland, New Zealand, and Singapore.
+However, it’s only currently available in certain countries — Australia, Austria, Belgium, Canada, Czechia, Denmark, Finland, France, Germany, Hong Kong SAR, Ireland, Italy, Japan, Netherlands, New Zealand, Portugal, Romania, Singapore, Spain, Sweden, Switzerland, United Kingdom, and the United States.

 Shopify takes between 0.5% to 2.0%, depending upon the plan you’re on.
-You’ll pay less per transaction, with the Advanced Shopify store.
+You’ll pay less per transaction with the Advanced Shopify store.
 Shopify will waive this fee completely, if you use their Shopify Payments gateway.
-As a result, over 85% of stores use Shopify payments where it’s available — currently, in the United States, Canada, United Kingdom, Australia, Ireland, New Zealand, and Singapore.
+As a result, over 85% of stores use Shopify payments where it’s available.

 If Shopify doesn’t have the feature you want, you can always build it using a custom app.
 Building a custom app is usually fairly straightforward for a developer who is familiar the Shopify API, but it really depends on what your’re trying to achieve.
 Naturally, advanced functionality will be more difficult to build than something more straightforward.
 Shopify apps can be built using a wide variety of programming languages and frameworks, so there is no one set way of developing a Shopify app.

-We’re an ecommerce expert, with highly experienced developers who have built stores using a broad range of platforms.
+We’re Shopify experts!
+Our developers are highly experienced and have built hundreds of stores over the years.
 We are fully Shopify certified and can provide end-to-end services that cover all aspects of designing, developing, and maintaining your online store.

 Need help with your Shopify store?
 We’re here to help!Schedule a call